wolverdude/GenSON/README.rst

 **GenSON** is a powerful, user-friendly `JSON Schema`_ generator built in Python.

 .. note::
     This is *not* the Python equivalent of the `Java Genson library`_.
-If you are coming from Java need to create JSON objects in Python, you want `Python's builtin json library`_.)
+If you are coming from Java and need to create JSON objects in Python, you want `Python's builtin json library`_.)

 GenSON's core function is to take JSON objects and generate schemas that describe them, but it is unique in its ability to *merge* schemas.
 It was originally built to describe the common structure of a large number of JSON objects, and it uses its merging ability to generate a single schema from any number of JSON objects and/or schemas.